SasaKaranovic/USB-Power-supply-Active-Load-Tester/README.md

 Want to contribute?
 Great!

 Currently there is a C# .NET application written for interfacing with the device.
 It works but it's very rough and very basic.
 If you are interested in writing an application in Python, C++, C or any other language, please do.
 I would greatly appreciate that.
-ALso if you need help or more information feel free to contact me over Skype, Email, IRC or whatever way you like. :)
+Also if you need help or more information, feel free to contact me over Skype, Email, IRC or whatever way you like. :)

 Also if you think you can help in any other way, please do.
 Any kind of help is greatly appreciated.